 We provide all you will need for your Multi-Day Cairngorm Trek except for your clothes, waterproof jackets, trousers, boots and very personal items.
 Please see What do you need? for more details for Single and Multi-Day treks.

-For Multi Day treks we provide the following top of the range and lightweight gear:
+For Multi Day Mountain Treks we provide the following top of the range and lightweight gear:

 High quality lightweight four season tents:

 This year we will be using the new lightweight single person MSR Access 1 [1.37 kg] and two person MSR Access 2 [1.64 kg] tents.
 These are extremely robust, warm and spacious tents compared to others, and are the lightest 4 season tent on the market.
-These are new to the UK for 2017 and are a revolution in lightweight four season wild camping and include the nearly unbreakable Easton Sylcone pole systems.
+These are a revolution in lightweight four season wild camping and include the nearly unbreakable Easton Sylcone pole systems.
 By using this top of the range four season tent we are able to camp confidently in higher and more isolated and exposed mountain areas.
-Each tent comes with an additional footprint [groundsheet] and gear loft for storing your personal gear.
+Each tent comes with an additional footprint [groundsheet].
 The advantage for couples using the two person version is that each person has their own entrance and vestibule and each person carries less when the load is split.
-These tents can also be used purely as a tarp for more ‘al fresco’ camping experiences and go well with our Thermarest Antares 3 Season down sleeping bags and Thermarest NeoAir Uberlite sleeping mats which we will looking to use this season.
+These tents work well with our Thermarest Hyperion -6C 3 Season down sleeping bags and Thermarest NeoAir Uberlite sleeping mats which we will looking to use this season.

 Down sleeping bag:

-Our preferred bag this year is the three season Thermarest Antares with 750 quality down fill.
-Light [890g], comfortable and very warm.
+Our preferred bag for 2019 is the three season Thermarest Hyperion -6C with 900 quality hydrophobic down fill.
+Light [an incredible 567g Regular size], comfortable and warm.
 These bags also have a water resistant Hydrophobic outer and inner lining as well as Nixwax Hydrophobic down.
 This makes them more durable in damp conditions and, with their extra warmth, for camping above 1000 metres and for early Spring and late Autumn wild camping.
 They also have a ThermACapture lining which reflects body heat back into the inside of the bag, boosting warmth.
-Their Synergy Link system holds the bag onto your NeoAir Xlite sleeping mat.
+Their Synergy Link system holds the bag onto your Thermarest NeoAir Uberlite sleeping mat.
 These bags are great for a comfortable nights sleep whether in a tent, under a tarp or, on those balmy nights, completely under the stars.
 We also provide silk sleeping bag liners for extra comfort and hygiene.

 High quality sleeping mats:

-Our choice is the Thermarest NeoAir Xlite.
-This is super light [340g], has good insulation and is extremely comfortable to sleep on.
+Our choice is the brand new for 2019 Thermarest NeoAir Uberlite.
+This is super light [250g for the regular size], has good insulation and is extremely comfortable to sleep on.
 The nearest thing you will get to your home sleeping comforts.
-They are also ideal for linking with our Antares Thermarest down sleeping bags.
+They are also ideal for linking with our Thermarest Hyperion -6C down sleeping bags.

 An iconic Thermarest product, their down pillow is compact and lightweight [113g] giving luxurious comfort on the go.
 Updated with 650 Nixwax Hydrophobic Down and a larger cinchable area to stuff unused clothing for enhanced loft.